gcalder/WHO_covid19_report/README.md

 	- INPUT: a dataframe with col 1 being dates and other columns, being cumulative numbers of cases/deaths in different regions/countries + the names of the two series to compare, those names must match names of the input dataframe.
 	- OUTPUT: a single number, corresponding to the number of days difference of the 'focal country' relative to 'versus country'.
 A positive number indicates that the focal country is ahead.
 A negative number indicates that the focal country is behind.
 	- NOTE: therefore, re-running the function but inverting focal and versus country will give the same number but with inverted sign.
 If the epidemics have not reached comparable numbers at any point in time yet, the function spits out an NA.

-5) DETAILS ON FIGURES PARAMETERS CONVENTIONS USED

-I use base graphic, because I find it much more flexible in the end and can accommodate more complex layout.
-May require more work than ggplot but can acheive much better final results.
-But base graphic implies specifying a lot of parameters, and because here the right parameter settings for the data to be nice looking will change as the epidemic progresses (e.g. Y-axis ticks every 100 is releavant for now, but won't be when there will be 1000's of cases).

-To (try to) facilitate things, I define a set of variables in the first {r} chunk of the Rmarkdown file, which are the parameters settings of the figures.
-Those include everything, from the size of the labels, to their font face, the space between axes and labels, the number of tick marks, the size of tick marks, the values displayed etc.

-Since the by-country figures all display all countries in shades of grey and highlight one specific country, the aim is to find the right parameter settings for all countries to be reasonnably visible.
-And sincne the same scale is used for each by-country plot, then, it's rather easy here.

-Hence, the best is to run the code and inspect the figures in the pdf, see how they look, and see if you want to adjust some settings.
-The settings that you are more likely to have to adjust are the Y-axis scales and ticks.
-So here are some more details about it.
-For the others, the parameters are annotated in the Rmd file directly.

-Y-axis scales spacing: set of four parameters, these will have to be manually adapted to best display the data as the situation evolves

-Define actual y-tick sequences, setting the min a max and at which values to display them:
-	y-scale for cumulative cases: currently adjusted to the thirsd worst country in terms of number of cases, otherwise the rest of the data is flat compared to the cumulative cases curve of the worst countries y-scale for cumulative deaths: same thing here but here adjusted to the second worst country y-scale for log10 cumulative cases per 10k pop: currently from min to max with floor and ceiling nearest unit rounding respectively y-scale for log10 cumulative deaths per 10k pop: currently from min to max with floor and ceiling nearest unit rounding respectively

-For the fan plots --> Scale is defined in the plotting code, as this does not require adjustment.